 Tackle those messy and more difficult tasks first.
 Then, your lovely decorated rooms are more likely to stay that way for longer!

 Be diligent with your snag list, and remember, sometimes, even the professionals get it wrong.
 If there is something not right in your new home, and your building company needs to make a repair, they won’t redo any of the decorative work that you have done.
 Sometimes it’s best to wait a few months to try and uncover any hidden problems.

-Additionally, before you drill into your new walls, make sure you know what’s behind them!
-You don’t want to puncture a cable or damage any electrical work that you can’t see.
-You can help to establish the exact position of cables that are inside walls and flooring with a cable detector to help safeguard you from hapless DIY disasters!
+Additionally, before you drill into your new walls, make sure you know what’s behind them.
+You don’t want to puncture a cable or damage any electrical work you can’t see.
+You can help to establish the exact position of cables that are inside walls and flooring with a cable detector to help safeguard you from hapless DIY disasters.

 As it turns out, quite a lot!
-There’s no need to put up with a white empty box while you wait for your new build home to properly settle (unless that’s your personal style!).
+There’s no need to put up with an empty white box while you wait for your new build home to properly settle (unless that’s your personal style!).
 There are plenty of decorative tasks that you can tackle straight away to help your house feel like a home.

 If you know you’re going to be painting or wallpapering a room in the future, or don’t want to put holes in the wall, but love art, Command hooks are a lifesaver.
-Sticking to walls with a gentle adhesive, they won’t damage plaster or paint work, and they allow art to be quickly rearranged to your changing tastes – perfect in teen rooms for example!
+Sticking to walls with a gentle adhesive, they won’t damage plaster or paintwork, and they allow art to be quickly rearranged to your changing tastes, making them perfect in teen rooms for example!